syncfusion-content/uwp-docs/uwp/Pivot-Grid/OLAP/Getting-Started.md

 {% endtabs %}

-Then, add the SfPivotGrid control to the grid by using the specified namespace as specified in the following code snippet.
+Then, add the Pivot Grid control to the grid by using the specified namespace as specified in the following code snippet.

 {% tabs %}